official4mohd/www.pushtype.org/content/docs/configuration.md

 comments: true
 ---

-When you invoke `rails g push_type:install` during [Installation](/docs/installation), an initializer file is generated and saved to `config/initializers/push_type.rb`.
+During [installation](/docs/installation), when you invoke `rails g push_type:install` an initializer file is generated and saved to `config/initializers/push_type.rb`.
 This file can be used to configure various aspects of your PushType installation.

 ## Root nodes